 Abstract Expressionism in America

-The American answer was what art critics called Abstract Expressionism, a rather vague category of abstraction which encompassed two basic types of artist: the so-called "action painters" such as Jackson Pollock (1912-56) and Willem De Kooning (1904-97) who focused on an active gestural painting style, and the more passive painters, such as Mark Rothko (1903-70), Clyfford Still (1904-80), and Barnett Newman (1905-70), who practised Colour Field Painting.
+The American answer was what art critics called Abstract Expressionism, a rather vague category of abstraction which encompassed two basic types of artist: the so-called "action painters" such as Jackson Pollock (1912-56) and Willem De Kooning (1904-97) who focused on an active, highly expressive style of gestural painting, and the more passive painters, such as Mark Rothko (1903-70), Clyfford Still (1904-80), and Barnett Newman (1905-70), who practised Colour Field Painting.

 Art Informel in Europe: Characteristics

 Europe's answer to the New York school of abstract expressionist painting was Art Informel, a movement that was - like its American counterpart - a rather general umbrella term for a new style of abstract painting which did not have any intellectual baggage or methodology.
 Expressive, gestural and innovative, it was, as the name implies - an art without predefined form or structure.
 Artists merely had to engage with their materials.
 The actual name "Art Informel" was first coined in 1951 by the French art critic Michel Tapie, when describing the improvization (untouched by past or contemporary conventions) practised by a number of painters at his Paris exhibition on the theme of "Extreme Tendencies in Non-Figurative Painting".